Alvinn8/Vehicles/README.md

 # Vehicles
 A plugin that adds vehicles.

-**Note:** This plugin depends on a closed source core plugin that I use on my server so it cannot be compiled or ran, I might port a standalone version sometime though.
+**Note:** This plugin depends on a closed source core plugin that I use on my server, so it cannot be compiled or ran, I might port a standalone version sometime though.

 ## Development help:
 ## Creating a new vehicle type